 3. Microsoft’s Help Center

-Microsoft’s customer-facing help center is goals.
-It is brilliantly designed, meticulously structured, and offers everything you need to have a smooth experience with Microsoft’s products.
+Microsoft’s customer-facing help center is Goals.
+It is brilliantly designed, and meticulously structured, and offers everything you need to have a smooth experience with Microsoft’s products.

 You can create similar knowledge management systems for employees too.
 It can help you encourage team collaboration, improve employee onboarding, and promote a culture of knowledge sharing in the workplace.
-The benefits are discussed in detail in the previous section.
+All of these benefits were discussed in detail in the previous section.

-Drive Your Business to Success With a Knowledge Management System
+Drive Your Business Successfully With a Knowledge Management System

-Whether you are looking to create an internal knowledge base or an external one – both offer unique benefits, taking your business on the path to progress.
+Whether you are looking to create an internal knowledge base or an external one – both offer unique benefits and can take your business on the path to progress.

-Both these KMS have one thing in common – they capture, store, and manage business information that can be utilized by your employees or customers for problem-solving.
+Both KMS types have one thing in common – they capture, store, and manage business information that your employees or customers can utilize for problem-solving.

 Do you want a free Knowledge Base?